LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-persistent.rst

 In order to add additional functionality to the form for adding a job, we need to add properties to ``AddJobViewModel``.

 #.
-Add a property for a list of integers called ``SkillId``.
-This list will hold the IDs of all of the skills in the database.
-#.
 Add a property for a list of each ``Skill`` object in the database.
 #.
 Previously, in an ``AddJobViewModel`` constructor, you probably set up a ``SelectListItem`` list of ``Employer`` information.
    Pass another parameter of a list of ``Skill`` objects.
 Set the ``List<Skill>`` property equal to the parameter you have just passed in.